stschaef/ml_cpp/README.md

 6. Write a good testing suite.

+7. CSS

 ## Emscripten

 Note that the target `predictor` is compiled with `emcc` rather than `g++`.
 Moreover, it is the only target meant to be used in this way.

 This could've been accomplished with `emmake`, but that was throwing some weird errors and this worked for whatever reason.

+Note that the usual JavaScript outputted by `emcc` does not play well with React, so we augment it by following [this](https://stackoverflow.com/questions/60363032/proper-way-to-load-wasm-module-in-react-for-big-files-more-than-4kb).
+We then move `predictor.js` to `frontend/src` and `predictor.wasm` to `frontend/public`.

 ## Plots